 - Cook the lokshen in boiling water according to the packet directions.
 Drain well.

 - Mix in the sugar, dried fruit and spice.
 Add the egg and mix well, then mix in the lokshen and stir to thoroughly combine.

-- Bake at 180C for 45minutes or until cooked through and golden on top.
+- Bake at 180°C (350°F) for 45minutes or until cooked through and golden on top.
 Allow to cool slightly before serving.